The Auschwitz Tours

 Gas Chamber I

-Crematorium I and the first gas chamber at Auschwitz I was used by the Nazis to carry out mass exterminations of prisoners during the Holocaust.
+Crematorium I and the first gas chamber in Auschwitz I was used by the Nazis to carry out mass exterminations of prisoners during the Holocaust.
 The gas chamber was disguised as a shower room, and once the prisoners were inside, Zyklon B gas was released, killing them within minutes.

 Central Camp Baths at Auschwitz Birkenau